Jovin-Ang/LiveNUS-client/README.md

 ### Development

-To get the react frontend running locally:
+To get the React frontend running locally:

 1. Clone this repo.
 2. Edit the api server environment variable in `.env`.